vagisha-nidhi/spell-checker/README.md

 # spell-checker
-This project is a very basic implementation of spelling checker.
-It basically takes a errored word and generates the top correct words using probability theory.
+This project is a basic implementation of spelling checker.
+It takes an errored word and generates the top correct words using probability theory.